 01. Academic Skill Development.
-All students will be provided the opportunity to develop their academic skills (i.e., reading, language arts and communication, mathematics, science, social studies) and to develop the skills necessary for entering the workforce, including self-management skills (i.e., ability to plan, self-discipline, respect for authority, ongoing skill improvement), individual and teamwork skills (i.e., personal initiative, working with others), thinking/information skills (i.e., reasoning, problem solving, acquiring and using information) and vocational-technical skills based on the standards of the industry as approved by the State Board of Vocational Education.

-- Other Skill Development.
+All students will be provided the opportunity to develop their academic skills (i.e., reading, language arts and communication, mathematics, science, social studies) and to develop IDAHO ADMINISTRATIVE CODE State Board of Education IDAPA 08.02.03 Rules Governing Thoroughness the skills necessary for entering the workforce, including self-management skills (i.e., ability to plan, self-discipline, respect for authority, ongoing skill improvement), individual and teamwork skills (i.e., personal initiative, working with others), thinking/information skills (i.e., reasoning, problem solving, acquiring and using information) and vocational-technical skills based on the standards of the industry as approved by the State Board of Vocational Education.
+(4-1-97) 02.
+Other Skill Development.
 Recognizing that students may or may not be active in the workforce, the State Board believes all students should be provided the opportunity to become contributing community and family members.
 This instruction includes homemaking skills (i.e., nutrition, child development, resource management); balancing work and family responsibilities; and entrepreneurial skills.
-(4-1-97) - 03.
+(4-1-97) 03.
 Work-Based Learning Experiences.
 Work-based learning experiences may be provided as part of the instruction in the school.
 For students to receive credit, these experiences will include: training plans, training agreements, approved work sites, and supervision by appropriately certificated personnel.
 If work-based learning experiences are selected, they will be included in the Parent Approved Student Learning Plans.
 Instruction will be organized to facilitate a successful transition into the workforce and further education.
-(4-1-97)

-150. BASIC VALUES.
+(4-1-97) 141. -- 149.
+(RESERVED) 150.
+BASIC VALUES.

 Honesty, self-discipline, unselfishness, respect for authority and the central importance of work are emphasized.
 (See Section 33-1612) (4-1-97)

+151. -- 159.
+(RESERVED)

 160. SAFE ENVIRONMENT AND DISCIPLINE.

-Each school district will have a comprehensive districtwide policy and procedure encompassing the following:
+Each school district will have a comprehensive district wide policy and procedure encompassing the following:

 School Climate

 Discipline

 Student Health

 Violence Prevention

 Gun-free Schools

 Substance Abuse - Tobacco, Alcohol, and Other Drugs

 Suicide Prevention

 Student Harassment

 Drug-free School Zones

 Building Safety including Evacuation Drills

 Relationship Abuse and Sexual Assault Prevention and Response

 Districts will conduct an annual review of these policies and procedures.
-(See Section 33-1612) (4-4-13)
+(See Section 33-1612)

+(4 - 4 - 13)

+161. -- 169.
+(RESERVED)

 170. CITIZENSHIP.

 Schools will provide instruction and activities necessary for students to acquire the skills to enable them to be responsible citizens in their homes, schools, communities, state and nation.
-(Section 33-1612, Idaho Code) (4-1-97)

-171. GIFTED AND TALENTED PROGRAMS.
+(Section 33-1612, Idaho Code) (4-1-97) 171.
+GIFTED AND TALENTED PROGRAMS.